DrupalizeMe/drupal7-psdtotheme-series/presentations/slides/08-styleguides.md

 ----------------------------------------------------------------
 ## Style Guide: Curated Style Pages

 A living style guide is ideal.

 It gives examples of what the rendered CSS should look like in a browser.

 These are generally compiled at the end of the design phase; however, front end developers should consider having an in-code style guide as well (or instead of) this type of style guide.

 Article: http://24ways.org/2011/front-end-style-guides/

 ----------------------------------------------------------------
-## Style Guide: Curated Style Pages
+## Examples of Curated Style Pages

 Examples: